 \$60,000 of the annual LIHTC allocation shall be set aside for projects returning for supplemental LIHTCs after having received a carryover allocation in an earlier year.
-Allocations made under this set-aside can be up to \$30,000.
-The decision will be made by the Authority staff, and projects must meet one or more of the following criteria:
+Requests made under this set-aside can be up to \$30,000.
+The decision will be made by the Authority staff and projects must meet one or more of the following criteria:

-- it incurred or faces substantial, unforeseen cost increases. - it is subject to an unanticipated reduction in equity yield on the sale of the LIHTCs. - supplemental LIHTCs would reduce the level of Authority capital subsidy funding. - supplemental LIHTCs would improve the project's financial feasibility but keep it consistent with the Authority's Multi-Family Underwriting Standards.
+- It incurred or faces substantial, unforeseen cost increases; - It is subject to an unanticipated reduction in equity yield on the sale of the LIHTCs; - Supplemental LIHTCs would reduce the level of Authority capital subsidy funding; - Supplemental LIHTCs would improve the project's financial feasibility but keep it consistent with the Authority's Underwriting Standards and Development Policies for Multi-Family Finance.

-Any amounts of the supplemental set-aside pool remaining after September 1, 2018, will be made generally available.
+Any amounts of the supplemental set-aside pool remaining after September 1 of each year, will be made generally available.
 However, if tax credits are still available after the reservations are approved, Authority staff can make additional supplemental reservations under the same program guidelines.